 Tip #6 - Get glam the right way: How to apply foundation

 Everyone’s makeup application is a little different.
 Some people put on their foundation first, or their powder absolutely last.
 Whatever routine you live by, make sure you’re getting glammed up with the highest quality coverage.
 Correctly applying your makeup to cover rosacea is equally dependent on the right products as the proper order.

 1. Prime your skin

 Before reaching for your concealer, you need to prime your face.
-Not only does a skin primer ensure that your makeup lasts all day and all night, but it also serves as a protective layer between your sensitive skin and additional makeup products.
+Not only does a calming skin primer with SPF ensure that your makeup lasts all day and all night, but it also serves as a protective layer between your sensitive skin and additional makeup products.

 2. Apply tinted concealer